desmondsyu/j2ee-airline-cargo/README.md

 mvn clean install
 ```

-3. Deploy the ear artifact in Wildfly

-And start the server
+3. Deploy the ear artifact in Wildfly and start the server

 4. Access web UI